Go Markets vs Pepperstone Comparison

 Pepperstone will reward you with AUD $100 if you bring a brand new client to Pepperstone and the new client funds their account with at least AUD $1000 and trade 5 or more lots.

 Go Markets allow deposits and withdrawals with the following methods – Debit cards and Credit cards (Visa and MasterCard), Neteller, FasaPay, BPay, POLi and Bank Transfer.
 Go Market to not charge for using these services.
 All the major currencies are accepted for deposits including NZD, CHF, HKD, GBP, EUR, JPY, HKD and AUD and CAD.

-Pepperstone allows deposits and withdrawals with the same funding providers but also allow PayPal, Skrill, China Union Pay.
+Pepperstone allows deposits and withdrawals with the same funding providers but also allows PayPal, Skrill, China Union Pay.
 Like Go Markets, Pepperstone does not charge for using the service.